A last minute trip to deliver my rig to the buyer.

 The slow life and leaving the corporate rat race

 I usually like to try new eateries on every trip so this time I visited a cafe that I found on Google maps, and ended up chatting with the owner for 2+ hours!
 Pom speaks English well and is a super talented and artistic lady.
 We talked about K-pop/K-drama (which she adores), dating (and how difficult it is to find The One) and doing what you love vs. being a corporate rat.
 I think it is awesome that she set herself a deadline to leave the corporate world (to open this cafe), and stuck to it.
-Unlike me, who will soon have to return to the meaningless rat race 😦
+Unlike me, who will soon be returning to the meaningless rat race 😦

 Little Green Cafe is located very close to the Tiger Zoo (on the opposite side), do pop by if you are in the area.